 In the summer of 1996, John invited my to do a sprint triathlon “for fun”.
 Although I only had a rusty hybrid bike with pedal brakes and a basket, and I didn’t have running shoes, I decided to do it anyway.
 I LOVED IT!!
 Some part of me came alive again during that race.
 As I pedaled hard uphill (both ways), ran through the pain, and felt the sweat pouring down my face– I realized that I was in love.

-“Time will invariably be people who do not accept you.
+“THERE will invariably be people who do not accept you.
 And in that case you must be your own badass self, without apology.” – Katie Goodman

 It was that tiny piece of my soul that had been dormant for years that seemed to be calling out to my spirit of survival saying, “You can do this, Carole.
 Don’t you give up.
 Just keep going.”